 I was pretty dejected, and I started to have thoughts about throwing in the towel and doing something else besides a crossing.
 But, there was hope, The main rails were still at 90 degrees.
 So, I gave it a good scrubbing in alcohol to remove any flux residue (note to self: next time, use less) and then used a Dremel to cut away the excess brass sheet from the four corners.
 Finally, a wire brush tool in my grinder brought it all up to a nice shine.
 I then used my Dremel and a large flat file to clean up some tight spots in the rails where the guard rails got too close and I had myself one complete frog assembly.
 And after seeing that, I pressed on.

 When spiking my turnout, I discovered the rails had shifted over to one edge of the ties and by the end of the turnout the track looked off-center.
 Here, I scribed some lines on the ties to help me keep things centered on the ties.
-Unfortunately, I read my ruler wrong and I had to re-scribe them, meaning my ties have a visible score mark running through them that I couldn't hide with stain.
+This made it much easier to get everything properly located on the ties, and they aren't very visible.
 I used a file in the flangeways to keep the various pieces in line, and did spiked one corner at a time.
 Some rails had to be shortened (I had made the small ones oversize) and I had to also carve away the ties to compensate for the brass sheet.
 A check gauge was used to space everything properly.